joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/control-flow/lesson-notes/README.md

 - 11 % 9
 - 11 % 10

-However, 6 x 2 is 12 and 7 x 2 is 14 etc. All numbers above 5 are too big to be evenly divisible.
+However, 6 x 2 is 12 and 7 x 2 is 14 etc. These are bigger than 11.
+Therefore there is no reason to test them.

+In fact, all numbers above 5 are too big to be evenly divisible for 11.

 What would be the largest number that could be divisible be?